 If rock were replaced with sediment, this would represent a fundamental change to the physical character of the biotope and the species would be unlikely to recover.
 The biotope would be lost.

 Sensitivity assessment.
 Resistance to the pressure is considered 'None', and resilience 'Very low'.
 Sensitivity has been assessed as 'High'.

-Physical change (to Not relevant (NR) another sediment type) Q: NR A: NR C: NR
+Physical change (to another sediment type) Not relevant (NR)